KerstenDoering/CPI-Pipeline/ReadMe.rst

         - Format of each pair: <entity>__<entity>__<interaction>

+- This format will automatically generated with the following example command in the folder "scripts/annotate_entities":

+    - make annotate InputFile=inp/pmid_example OutputFile=annotate_res.txt Processors=2

+- You will need to configure python-nltk to download the punkt tokenizer before:

+    - cd ~

+    - mkdir nltk_data

+    - ipython

+    - import nltk

+    - nltk.download_shell()

+    - d

+    - punkt

+    - q

+- The example output of this file, converted to an XML file (with the script annotatedsen_to_xml.py as described in the section "Technical background of the XML data set") is "scripts/generate_XML_files/DS/annoate_res.xml".

 - Considering the output of such an experiment, all positively predicted pairs of entities can be used for an ongoing analysis, e.g. in the process of filtering out interaction partners from large-scale corpora.

+- If you want to run your own models in the PR mode, you need to copy files from your XX run to specific directories.

+- In the case of the SL kernel, you need to copy the .model file from "scripts/ppi-benchmark/Experiments/SL/XX/trained/DS/train0" to "scripts/training_model/SL_PR_training/trained_model/DS/train0".

+- In the case of the APG kernel, there are more steps:

+    - Copy your .model file from "scripts/ppi-benchmark/Experiments/APG/PR/trained/DS/train0" to "/home/kersten/Desktop/CPI-Pipeline/scripts/training_model/APG_PR_training/trained_model/DS/train0".

+    - Copy "scripts/ppi-benchmark/Experiments/APG/XX/corpus/DS/train0.txt.gz" to "scripts/training_model/APG_PR_training/Corpus_train0.txt.gz".

+    - Copy "scripts/ppi-benchmark/Experiments/APG/XX/dictionary/DS/train0.txt.gz" to "scripts/training_model/APG_PR_training/Dict_train0.txt.gz".

+    - Copy "scripts/ppi-benchmark/Experiments/APG/XX/linearized/DS/train0.txt.gz" to "scripts/training_model/APG_PR_training/Linearized_train0.txt.gz".

+    - Copy "scripts/ppi-benchmark/Experiments/APG/XX/normalized/DS/train0.txt.gz" to "scripts/training_model/APG_PR_training/Norm_train0.txt.gz".

 Contact